Florence Cathedral: History

 On 19 August 1418, the Arte della Lana announced an architectural design competition for erecting Neri's dome.
-The two main competitors were two master goldsmiths, Lorenzo Ghiberti and Filippo Brunelleschi, the latter of whom was supported by Cosimo de Medici.
-Ghiberti had been the winner of a competition for a pair of bronze doors for the Baptistery in 1401 and lifelong competition between the two remained sharp.
+The two main competitors were two master goldsmiths, Lorenzo Ghiberti and Filippo Brunelleschi, the latter of whom was supported by Cosimo de' Medici.
+Ghiberti had been the winner of a competition for a pair of bronze doors for the Baptistery in 1401 and lifelong competition between the two seem to remain.
 Brunelleschi won and received the commission.

 Ghiberti, appointed coadjutor, drew a salary equal to Brunelleschi's and, though neither was awarded the announced prize of 200 florins, was promised equal credit, although he spent most of his time on other projects.
-When Brunelleschi became ill, or feigned illness, the project was briefly in the hands of Ghiberti.
-But Ghiberti soon had to admit that the whole project was beyond him.
+When Brunelleschi became ill, or feigned illness, the project was briefly in the hands of Ghiberti, but soon he supposedly had to admit that the whole project was beyond him.
 In 1423, Brunelleschi was back in charge and took over sole responsibility.

-Work on the dome began in 1420 and finished in 1436.
-The cathedral was consecrated by Pope Eugene IV on 25 March 1436, (the first day of the year according to the Florentine calendar).
-It was the first 'octagonal' dome in history to be built without a temporary wooden supporting frame.
-It was one of the most impressive projects of the Renaissance.
+Erection of the dome had begun in 1420 and was finished in 1436.
+The cathedral was consecrated by Pope Eugene IV on 25 March 1436, the first day of the year according to the Florentine calendar.
+It was the first 'octagonal dome in history to be built without a temporary wooden supporting frame.
 During the consecration in 1436, Guillaume Dufay's motet Nuper rosarum flores was performed.

-The decoration of the exterior of the cathedral, begun in the 14th century, was not completed until 1887, when the polychrome marble façade was completed with the design of Emilio De Fabris.
-The floor of the church was relaid in marble tiles in the 16th century.
+The decoration of the exterior of the cathedral, begun in the 14th century, was left unfinished after the initial works done by Arnolfo di Cambio, which led Lorenzo de' Medici to initiate a design competition for the façade between 1490 and 1491.
+The competition went ultimately nowhere, and the façade wasn't installed until the 19th century, in 1887, with the fabrication of Emilio De Fabris' polychrome marble design.
+The floor of the church had been relaid in marble tiles in the 16th century.

 The exterior walls are faced in alternate vertical and horizontal bands of polychrome marble from Carrara (white), Prato (green), Siena (red), Lavenza and a few other places.
-These marble bands had to repeat the already existing bands on the walls of the earlier adjacent baptistery the Battistero di San Giovanni and Giotto's Bell Tower.
-There are two side doors: the Doors of the Canonici (south side) and the Door of the Mandorla (north side) with sculptures by Nanni di Banco, Donatello, and Jacopo della Quercia.
+De Fabris had to copy the initially Romanesque cladding style peculiar to Tuscan church architecture such as the earlier baptistery (Battistero di San Giovanni), and Giotto's bell tower.
+There are two major side doors near the crossing: the Porta dei Canonici on the south side and the Porta di Mandorla to the north.
+The mandorla with the Madonna of the Girdle surrounded by angels was sculpted by Nanni di Banco.
+Nanni who worked with his father and others on the door, died way too early before the portal was completed.
+Nanni and the befriended young Donatello provided two youthful prophet figures for the top of the pinnacles flanking the portal which are now in the Museo dell'Opera del Duomo.
 The six side windows, notable for their delicate tracery and ornaments, are separated by pilasters.
 Only the four windows closest to the transept admit light; the other two are merely ornamental.
-The clerestory windows are round, a common feature in Italian Gothic.
+The clerestory windows are round, a common Italian Gothic feature.